IBPS RRB – Eligibility Criteria

 Guidelines for Persons With Disabilities using a Scribe

-The scribe arranged by the candidate should not be a candidate for the examination (CWERRBs).
-If violation of the above is detected at any stage of the process, candidature for CWE of both the candidate and the scribe will be cancelled.
+- The scribe arranged by the candidate should not be a candidate for the examination (CWERRBs).
+If violation of the above is detected at any stage of the process, candidature for CWE of both the candidate and the scribe will be canceled.

-Both the candidate as well as scribe will have to give a suitable undertaking confirming that the scribe fulfils all the stipulated eligibility criteria for a scribe mentioned above.
-Further in case it later transpires that he/she did not fulfill any laid down eligibility criteria or suppressed material facts the candidature of the applicant will stand cancelled, irrespective of the result of the online examination.
+- Both the candidate as well as scribe will have to give a suitable undertaking confirming that the scribe fulfills all the stipulated eligibility criteria for a scribe mentioned above.
+Further, in case it later transpires that he/she did not fulfill any laid down eligibility criteria or suppressed material facts the candidature of the applicant will stand canceled, irrespective of the result of the online examination.

 (ii) Candidates with locomotor disability and cerebral palsy